cmstead/JFP/README.md

 *Breaking changes*

 - [x] Maybe will be rewritten  a -> a | null to adhere to a Haskell analog of maybe
-- [ ] Pipeline will take values(array) as an initial argument and then pipeline the values through the provided functions in order
+- [x] Pipeline will take a value of any type as an initial argument and then pipeline the value through the provided functions in order

 *New functions*

 - [x] ShortCircuit will be added (and possibly retrofit into v1.x).
 ShortCircuit will replace the current definition of maybe.
-- [ ] MapOr This will map a set of predicates on to a set of values and map the output to or
-- [ ] MapAnd This is the and analog for mapOr
-- [ ] ComposeAsync A composition function for handling asynchronous functions

 *Extended functionality*